wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-linux-diagnostic-extension.md

 - All Linux Rsyslog loggings, including system, security, and application logs.
 - All system data specified in this [document](https://scx.codeplex.com/wikipage?title=xplatproviders").
 - User specified log files.
-

 Note this extension works with both the classic and Resource Manager deployment models.
-

 ## How to enable the extension
-The extension can be enabled through the [Azure Management Portal](https://manage.windowsazure.cn/#), Azure PowerShell, or Azure CLI scripts.
+The extension can be enabled through the [Azure portal](https://portal.azure.cn/#), Azure PowerShell, or Azure CLI scripts.

-To view and configure the system and performance data directly from the Azure Management Portal, follow these [steps](https://azure.microsoft.com/blog/2014/09/02/windows-azure-virtual-machine-monitoring-with-wad-extension/ "URL to the Windows blog"/).
+To view and configure the system and performance data directly from the Azure portal, follow these [steps](https://azure.microsoft.com/blog/2014/09/02/windows-azure-virtual-machine-monitoring-with-wad-extension/ "URL to the Windows blog"/).

 This article focuses on enabling and configuring the extension through Azure CLI commands.This allows you to read and view the data from the storage table directly.